HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 >
 >> ### 6: Frigid Soul
 >> As an action, you can freeze a 5-foot cube of water that you touch.
 Over the course of 10 minutes you can shape and work an area of ice equal to five times your proficiency bonus.
->>
->> Additionally, your hit point maximum increases by 6, and it increases by 1 every time you gain a Dragon Aspect level.
 >
 >> ### 10: Personality Surge
 >> When you make an Nature or Survival check, you can choose to do so at advantage.
 You can use this ability a number of times equal to your proficiency bonus.
 You regain all uses when you complete a short or long rest.